-The results were, however, different for concurrent UDP traffic generated by IPerf.
-When we used just 1 stream restricted to 5 Mbps, IPerf consistently managed to achieve the expected throughput.
-However, as we increased the number of streams for UDP traffic, IPerf's UDP traffic seemed to saturate the pipe completely, as we can observe in Figure 4.
-However, we can see in Figure 4 that the ratio of achieved throughput and expected throughput for the Saturator even exceeds 1; which suggests the Saturator achieved the expected throughput.
-Figure 5 clears this anomaly; we can see that the Saturator is able to achieve the expected throughput for higher bandwidth values (i.e. 40 Mbps and 30 Mbps).
-However, IPerf UDP dominated for lower values of bandwidth (i.e. 15 Mbps and 10 Mbps).
+The results are, however, different for concurrent UDP traffic generated by iPerf.
+When we use just 1 stream restricted to 5 Mbps, iPerf consistently manages to achieve the expected throughput.
+However, as we increase the number of streams for UDP traffic, iPerf's UDP traffic seems to saturate the pipe completely, as we observe in Figure 4.
+However, we see in Figure 4 that the ratio of achieved throughput and expected throughput for Saturator even exceeds 1; which suggests Saturator achieves the expected throughput.
+Figure 5 clears this anomaly; we see that Saturator is able to achieve the expected throughput for higher bandwidth values (i.e. 40 Mbps and 30 Mbps).
+However, iPerf UDP dominates for lower values of bandwidth (i.e. 15 Mbps and 10 Mbps).
 This raises a question of Saturator's compatibility with Wi-Fi.
-Figure 5 shows result of one of the experiments but the results were consistent across all experiments.
+Figure 5 shows the result of one of the experiments but the results are consistent across all experiments.
 As discussed earlier, concurrent traffic is very likely to be present and Wi-Fi is not a stable medium as well, it casts doubt on the use of Saturator.

-Another important aspect to study about Saturator was its ability to react to the packet loss.
-We used tc to introduce packet loss as explained in Section 4.
+Another important aspect to study about Saturator is its ability to react to packet loss.
+We use \textit{tc} to introduce packet loss as explained in Section~\ref{sec:exp-setup}.